lexnederbragt/INF-BIO9120_fall2013_de_novo_assembly/practicals/INF-BIO9120 2013 Read QC.md

 less /data/qc/cod_read1.fastq
 ```

-This file contains the ‘read 1’ dataset of the run for the sample.
+This file contains the forward read (‘read 1’)  dataset of the run for the sample.
 Use the space bar to browse through the file.
 Use `q` to go out of the `less` program.
 Make sure you recognize the fastq format, if needed use the slides from today's presentation.

 **Question:** which of the different Illumina Sequence identifiers are used for these reads?
 See [http://en.wikipedia.org/wiki/FASTQ_format#Illumina_sequence_identifiers](http://en.wikipedia.org/wiki/FASTQ_format#Illumina_sequence_identifiers).